yasiryagi/helpdesk/README.md

 ### Description

 `Council Members` are elected by the stakeholders in the system to act in the interest of their constituency.
 Currently, `Council Members` can only vote on `proposals` to upgrade the `runtime`.
-In the future, the council will also allocate the platforms resources, and hire executive personnel to run the day to day operations.
+In the future, the council will also allocate the platform's resources, and hire executive personnel to run the day to day operations.

-A detailed explanation the election cycle and responsibilities can be found [here](/roles/council-members).
+A detailed explanation of the election cycle and responsibilities can be found [here](/roles/council-members).

 ### Incentives

-We are looking at how to best incentivize them to act in the platforms long term interest.
+We are looking at how to best incentivize them to act in the platform's long term interest.
 As this position generated less interest than we anticipated, we are tweaking the incentives by increasing the payout to get elected from $8 to $10.

 If during you term a proposal to upgrade the runtime is submitted by the `sudo` key, `5CJzTaCp5fuqG7NdJQ6oUCwdmFHKichew8w4RZ3zFHM8qSe6` anyone that votes `yes` will receive a bonus worth $10.